BIGJRA/BIGJRA.github.io/rejuv.md

     -   Earth Power

-This one isn't too bad… Ren's team puts in work by supplying Arenite Wall and he also tends to burn it.
+This one isn't too bad...
+Ren's team puts in work by supplying Arenite Wall and he also tends to burn it.
 Dropping its attack stats super low is a good move - it's so slow you should be able to get off at least a Memento or something if you so choose.
 It holds Black Sludge which you